87andrewh/CornerCulling/README.md

 ```

 ## Other Tasks (in no order):
-- Implement (or hack together) potentially visible sets to pre-cull enemies and occluding objects.
+- Implement potentially visible sets to pre-cull enemies or get relevant occluding objects.
 - Consider using bounding volume hierarchy or binary space partition to only check objects
   along each line of sight
 - Account for Z axis with more general line of sight check.
 Outlined below.
-- Implement UE4 polyhedra imports by creating convex hulls from blue-print editable lists of points.
+- Implement UE4 API for map editing, most basically as a cuboid blueprint with editable vertices.
 - Reach out to graphics experts (professors, article/book/library writers, graphics/CAD engine creators)
 - Research out to fraud detection experts and anti-cheat developers in other industries.
 - Reach out to more FPS game developers, as well as executives.